 Ability to Keep Residents Mobile

-This is the percentage of residents that were able to retain mobility over time.
-Optimizing mobility is often a great sign for residents' well-being.
+This indicates the percent of residents who were able to retain mobility over time.
+Retaining mobility is often a great sign for residents' health.

-This datapoint measures the number of hospitalizations per 1,000 days of patient care.
-Minimizing hospitalizations is important to maintaining the physical well-being of nursing home patients.
+This indicates the number of hospitalizations per thousand days of patient care.
+There is typically a correlation between reduced hospitalizations and the overall quality of care.

 Short-term Care: Rehospitalizations